LWFlouisa/UploadedFairyUpdates/about.md

 Q: Do you draw your own art, or hire an artist?<br />
 A: Presently I draw my own art, but will be accepting offers on Villages IO soon.
 Note that the website doesn't allow the exchange for real cash, as it's more of a bartering website.
 I also can't exchange physical cash do to my employment situation.
 I'm hoping when I move to Montreal, this will change.
 Or maybe by that point I'll be good enough as an artist I wont need the help.

+Q: What are you thoughts on hand lettering vs. lettering digitally?
+A: I feel like this is a much more complex question than what is often given in webcomic communities.
+Generally this depends on how neat your hand writing is, and whether your comic requires a lot of borderless captions and narration.
+In general hand lettering works best when it is done without a border.
+You can also use multi-purpose labels as well.
+If your hand writing isn't very neat, then by all means digitally letter.

+I disagree that hand lettered pages should be done in cursive or all caps, as I feel like this tends to make the writing look even less legible.
+I started learning a little Japanese, and to me Japanese characters are actually ( believe it or not ) more legible than Latin Cursive once you are used to it.

+The only time I might digitally letter is when I do Gag A Day format.

 Offer question suggestions at this blog's email.
 Please keep it to the theme of the site.